yoshid8s/Information-Sender-Profile/README.md

 Moreover, malicious advertisers will deceive many consumers who can not discern whether it is fake ad or not.

 ### RTB ad market place's fundamental premise, "every player has good faith",  is causing to disseminate fake news(disinformation/misinformation)

+# Ad industry should solve these three asymmetry in order to realize a good information space on the web.